-Legal Translators’ Work Can Help Get Back the Art Stolen by the Nazis
+Legal Translators’ Work Can Help Get Back Stolen Art

 There is a growing need for legal document translation services for cases involving looted art and the recovery of property stolen by the Nazi authorities during the Holocaust.
 And here’s a story ready-made for the big screen.
 A Jewish patron of the arts who, during World War II and the Holocaust, was forced to flee his home in Austria.
 In so doing, he left behind priceless works of art that the Nazis looted and kept for themselves.
 It is also about the legal battle, over a half a century later, pitching the country of Austria against the Jewish patron’s ancestors, who struggled to get the artwork that was rightfully theirs back.